apache/tvm/docs/langref/relay_expr.rst

     let %x = Constant(1, float32, (10, 10));
     let %z = %f(%x)

-A recursive function expression can be defined using a `let` binding, as here:
+A recursive function expression can be defined using a :code:`let` binding, as here:

 .. code-block:: python